It’s that time again! The time of year when we gather with our

 When I told people we were doing store brand Oreos, many wrinkled up their faces in disgust.
 Some of that disgust can be attributed to brand loyalty.
 But I think some of it is real.
 I have memories of eating store-brand “imposters” when I was a kid, and I remember them being chalky and dry and bland and, well, terrible.
 This makes me think that store brands have gotten better over time.

-So if you were scarred by bad off-brand stuff as a kid, give them another shot.
+So if you were scarred by bad off-brand stuff as a kid, give it another shot.

 I want to say something about this.
 Lots and lots of people have allergies, and don’t tolerate all ingredients well, including gluten.
 And the reason has nothing to do with hypochondria, or a desire to be special, or whatever other irritating, condescending talking points you’ve heard.